2020 NASCAR Pinty's FanCave Challenge

 The 2020 NASCAR Pinty's FanCave Challenge was the fourteenth season of the Pinty's Series, the national stock car racing series in Canada sanctioned by NASCAR.
 It began with the QwickWick 125 at Sunset Speedway on August 15 and concluded with the Pinty's 125 at Jukasa Motor Speedway on September 28.

 Andrew Ranger entered the season as the defending drivers' champion, however he did not compete in any races.
-Jason Hathaway was declared the Pinty's FanCave Challenge Championship winner for finishing first in the point standings.
+Jason Hathaway won the championship, finishing 14 points ahead of Kevin Lacroix.